Skip to content

 • Practice meditation, and avoid stressful situations as a whole

-• Consider seeing a therapist put potential trauma to rest
+• Consider seeing a therapist to put potential trauma to rest

 Literature